qubist/mirrorboard-mac/README.md

 * [Notes](#notes)

 ## Background
+This is a fork of Will Harris-Braun's [mirrorboard-mac](https://github.com/qubist/mirrorboard-mac) project which has been extended with a layout configuration for ISO keyboards.

 Inspired by Randall Munroe of [xkcd](https://blog.xkcd.com/2007/08/14/mirrorboard-a-one-handed-keyboard-layout-for-the-lazy/) and informed by many others across the internet, I've created an implementation of this concept for macOS.

 Karabiner-Elements powers this.
 It's a wonderful piece of software that's completely free, open source, and great for any type of keyboard modification you might want to do on a Mac.